-INSTITUTIONAL AID\
+INSTITUTIONAL AID

 We understand that scholarships play an important role in making a college education affordable.
 Committed to our mission that finances should not keep a student from an education, we recognize students for the potential that each brings to Benjamin Franklin Institute of Technology.
-However, Institutional funding does not cover student refunds and solely covers the cost of tuition, college sponsored housing, books, and tools.
+However, Institutional funding does not cover student refunds and solely covers the cost of tuition, books, and tools.
 We offer various scholarships including:

-- The Benjamin Franklin Scholarship ranges up to \$5,000 per academic year and is awarded to students who demonstrate academic potential but may not have the opportunity to realize that potential before reaching BFIT. - The Trustee's Scholarship ranges up to \$5,000 per academic year and is awarded to students who demonstrated outstanding academic accomplishments while in high school. - The Franklin Assistance Grant ranges up to \$5,000 per academic year and is awarded to students that demonstrate financial need. - The Women in Technology Scholarship ranges up to \$5,000 per academic year and is awarded to female students that demonstrate academic achievement and leadership potential. - The Essilor Scholar is awarded to Opticianry students based upon financial need and academic potential.
+- The Franklin Assistance Grant ranges up to \$5,000 per academic year and is awarded to students that demonstrate financial need. - The Women in Technology Scholarship ranges up to \$5,000 per academic year and is awarded to female students that demonstrate academic achievement and leadership potential. - Boston Resident Grant: is awarded to students who do not qualify for the Tuition Free College Program offered by the city of Boston.

-\Institutional aid will be adjusted if third party payment is received that covers students tuition costs.
+Institutional aid will be adjusted if third party payment is received that covers students tuition costs.